 - Baby shoes: you can get socks and booties and skip the shoes until baby starts walking.

-- Crib bumpers: bumpers are a hazard and shouldn’t be used.
+- Crib bumpers: bumpers are not approved for safe sleep and should not be used.

-- Bottle warmer: bottle warmers can be convenient, but they really aren’t necessary.
+- Bottle warmer: bottle warmers can be convenient, but they aren’t necessary.

-- Dressy clothes: babies don’t get out to many soirees, so if you don’t have an upcoming event in your baby’s first few months, just stick with the basics.
+- Dressy Clothes for Baby: babies don’t get out to many soirees, so if you don’t have an upcoming event in your baby’s first few months, just stick with the basics.

-- TOYS: If there’s a specific toy you really want, go ahead and add it to your registry, but don’t ask for a lot of toys as people will get you plenty anyway.
+- Lots of Toys: If there’s a specific toy you really want, go ahead and add it to your registry, but don’t ask for a lot of toys as people will get you plenty anyway.